1975 NBA Finals: Television coverage

 CBS broadcast the 1975 NBA Finals in the United States, with Brent Musburger on play-by-play and Oscar Robertson on color commentary.
 With Rick Barry playing for the Warriors in this series, the recently retired Robertson filled his spot; Barry went on to cover the next six NBA Finals, five of which while still an active player.
 The 1975 Finals is also the oldest NBA championship series whose TV coverage still exists in its entirety; since 1975, only the 1978 Finals, where three of the seven contests are now considered missing, is the one exception.

 Aftermath

 The Washington Bullets would re-appear in the NBA Finals in 1978 and 1979 against the Seattle SuperSonics, with a series win in seven games and a series loss in five games respectively.

-After the upset win, the Warriors entered a massive slump, making the playoffs only ten times over the next four decades.
+After the upset win, the Warriors finished the 1975–76 season with a then-franchise-best 59–23 record, but were upset in the conference finals by the Phoenix Suns, losing Games 6 and 7 after going up 3–2 in the series.
+In the 1976–77 season, the Warriors won 46 games and won their first round match-up against Detroit Pistons, but lost to the Los Angeles Lakers in the next round in another seven game series.
+They would then enter a massive slump, making the playoffs only eight times over the next four decades.
 They would not win their next championship until 40 years later in against the LeBron James-led Cleveland Cavaliers in six games.